mattcarlotta/react-smde/README.md

 ## Commands

 You can rearrange, remove and adjust command properties (and their icons).
-The `commands` property of `MDEditor` expects a single array one or many arrays of grouped object commands.
+The `commands` property of `MDEditor` expects a single array of one or many arrays of grouped object commands.

 Commands are simple objects where `name` must match a name from the predefined [list](src/commands/index.js#L18-L27), however, everything else is customizable: